dot42/dot42/Thoughs on Improvements.md

 ###### (2) There is a finally handler, but no catch handlers.

-In Dot42's abstract syntax trees (Ast), there are for ways out of a try block:
+In Dot42's abstract syntax trees (Ast), there are four ways out of a try block:
 - an exception occurs
 - a `return` statement.
 The return statement will execute all nested finally blocks.
 - an implicit branch to the next instruction after the finally block